Skip to content

 Barnard isn’t just a gateway to New York City and female empowerment — it’s also one of the most selective colleges in the country.
 Sights set on enrolling in Barnard Blue?
 Prestigious is almost an understatement.
 The school has long held a reputation for academic excellence, and its popularity among top-tier students continues to rise.

-Let’s break down the numbers we do have:
+Let’s break down the numbers we do have from the most recently reported full cycle (Class of 2028):

 • Total number of first-year applications: 11,836